To set the context of this blog, let me cite a relatable situation.

 Here’s another example from my recent visit to the Silicon Valley.
 Alcohol is served for free on certain flights.
 People with the scarcity mindset (not just Indians by the way but you can be sure that we are the ones who lead here as well) will drink 5 times their usual capacity.
 Why?
 Because here is a resource available for free and it may get wiped-out if everyone asked for it.

-While abroad, you will be pleasantly surprised to notice how the cars and even the buses for the pedestrians to cross.
+While abroad, you will be pleasantly surprised to notice how the cars and even the buses stop for the pedestrians to cross.
 You will be even more surprised to notice how honking is so rare.

 I also liked how kids of Indian techies residing in US easily grasp the American accent but what’s more important is to ensure that they learn to be more openhanded and not develop the scarcity mindset.